 Why we need to publish a rule.
-Under the Act, a species may warrant reclassification from endangered to threatened if it no longer meets the definition of endangered (in danger of extinction).
-The palo de rosa is listed as endangered, and we are proposing to reclassify (downlist) palo de rosa as threatened, because we have determined it is not currently in danger of extinction.
-Downlisting a species as a threatened species can only be accomplished by issuing a rulemaking.
+Under the Act, a species warrants reclassification from endangered to threatened if it no longer meets the definition of an endangered species (in danger of extinction throughout all or a significant portion of its range).
+The palo de rosa was listed as endangered May 10, 1990 (55 FR 13488, April 10, 1990), and we are finalizing our proposed reclassification of the palo de rosa as threatened.
+We have determined the palo de rosa does not meet the Act's definition of an endangered species but it does meet the definition of a threatened species (likely to become an endangered species throughout all or a significant portion of its range).
+Reclassifying a species as a threatened species can be completed only by issuing a rule through the Administrative Procedure Act rulemaking process (5 U.S.C.
+551 et seq.)

 What this document does.
-This rule proposes to reclassify palo de rosa as a threatened species on the Federal List of Endangered and Threatened Plants and to establish provisions under section 4(d) of the Act that are necessary and advisable to provide for the conservation of this species.
+This rule revises part 17 of title 50 of the Code of Federal Regulations (50 CFR part 17) to reclassify the palo de rosa from an endangered to a threatened species on the Federal List of Endangered and Threatened Plants and establish provisions under section 4(d) of the Act that are necessary and advisable to provide for the conservation of this species (a "4(d) rule").

 The basis for our action.
-Under the Act, we may determine that a species is an endangered species or a threatened species based on any of the five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence.
-In our August 2017 5-year status review, we recommended downlisting this species from endangered to threatened based on our evaluation of these factors.
-We may downlist a species if the best available commercial and scientific data indicate the species no longer meets the applicable definition in the Act.
-We have determined that palo de rosa is no longer in danger of extinction and, therefore, does not meet the definition of an endangered species.
-However, the species meets the definition of a threatened species under the Act because it is affected by the following current and ongoing threats: Habitat loss, degradation, and fragmentation from urban development; agricultural practices and rights-of-way maintenance, coupled with habitat intrusion by exotics; other natural or manmade factors, such as hurricanes; and this tree's slow growth, limited dispersal, and low recruitment.
+Under the Act, we may determine that a species is an endangered species or a threatened species because of any of five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence.
+Based on the status review, the current threats analysis, and evaluation of conservation measures discussed in this rule, we conclude that the palo de rosa no longer meets the Act's definition of an endangered species and should be reclassified to a threatened species.
+The species is no longer in danger of extinction throughout all or a significant portion of its range, but is likely to become so within the foreseeable future.
+The palo de rosa is affected by the following current and ongoing threats: habitat loss, degradation, and fragmentation from urban development; agricultural practices and rights-of-way maintenance coupled with habitat intrusion by exotics; other natural or manmade factors, such as hurricanes; and the species' slow growth, limited dispersal, and low recruitment.